laserswald/backflip/README.md

 * focus.sh
 * groups.sh

-## Scripts that needed to be modified for multihead awareness.
+## Scripts that had to be modified for multihead awareness.

-### switch_grid.sh
+### fullscreen.sh
-Grids out only on the current display. (perhaps needs to grid out on all displays too with a flag? hmmmm tasty)
+Now, it fullscreens to the current monitor.

-### tile.sh
+### snap.sh
-Tiles all the windows on the current display instead of every window.
-Wowza.
+It snaps to the monitor where the pointer is.

+**bugs**

+- fullscreen_disp.sh sometimes unfullscreens things when I moved them already.
+Probably shouldn't do that.

+- There are some old bindings in backflip.sxhkd that don't work any more.
+Namely, the 'help' binding to show the current list of bindings.

+- Since fullscreen_disp.sh works on single head screens too, it probably should be renamed to fullscreen.sh with the old one being removed.